Quick Links

 The SEND Team

-The SEND team is led by the Special Educational Needs and Disabilities Coordinator, Lisa Gammon, who is supported by Deputy SENDCO, Gemma Sharp, and SEND administrator, Sally Williams.
+The SEND team is led by the Special Educational Needs and Disabilities Coordinator, Gemma Sharp, who is supported by SEND administrator, Sally Williams.
 The department also includes a Vocational and Alternative Provision Coordinator, Vanessa Lett, a SEND tutor, a dedicated Emotional Literacy Support Assistant (ELSA) and an experienced team of Learning Support Assistants.
 Together they are responsible for:

 • Coordinating the provision for children with SEND and creating opportunities that allow them to access the curriculum in a safe and inclusive way.